gerefloc45/Nemesis-API/wiki/Installation.md

 - Make sure you used `include` in your dependencies
 - Verify `fabric.mod.json` has the dependency listed
-- Check that  switch (- Check that Nemesis-API JAR is in your mod's JAR under `META-INF/jars/`.Value) { "Nemesis-API" { "VoidAPI" } "Nemesis API" { "VoidAPI" } "nemesisapi" { "voidapi" } default { - Check that Nemesis-API JAR is in your mod's JAR under `META-INF/jars/`.Value } }  JAR is in your mod's JAR under `META-INF/jars/`
+- Check that VoidAPI JAR is in your mod's JAR under `META-INF/jars/`

 ### Version Conflicts